shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-pixels-advanced.md

 order ID and there is a 36 character limit.

 You can report on this data using the
-<a href="advertiser-attributed-conversions-report.md"
-class="xref">Advertiser Attributed Conversions Report</a> or the <a href="log-level-data/log-level-data-feeds.md"
-class="xref" target="_blank">Log-Level Data Feeds</a>, if you subscribe
-to our Log-Level Data.
+[Advertiser Attributed Conversions Report](advertiser-attributed-conversions-report.md) or the [Log-Level Data Feeds](../../log-level-data/log-level-data-feeds.md), if you subscribe to our Log-Level Data.

 ``` pre
 <img src="media/px?id=1&order_id=[ORDER_ID]&t=2" width="1" height="1" />
 ```

-Dynamic Revenue Values: value
+## Dynamic Revenue Values: value

 You can pass in dynamic revenue values which will show up in reporting as post-click and post-view revenue.
 This is most often used to pass in